 Savor original Swabian Maultaschen

-Ad - In order to savor real Swabian Maultaschen, preparing the Maultaschen in your kitchen is not enough.
-Because the specialty is legally protected.
-Since 2009 only Maultaschen are Swabian, that go through at least one production stage in Swabia in Germany.
+Display - So you can enjoy real Swabian Maultaschen, the Maultaschen preparing in your kitchen is not enough.
+Because the specialty is protected.
+Since 2009 only Maultaschen can call themselves Swabian, who go through at least one production stage in Swabia.
 They must either be produced, processed or manufactured there.
 The specialty is tied to its place of origin.
-One of these steps must therefore be in Baden-Württemberg, otherwise they are not real Maultaschen.
-However, you are free to prepare the Maultaschen to your own taste.
+One of these steps must therefore be in Baden-Württemberg lie, otherwise they are not real pelmeni.
+However, you can prepare the Maultaschen to your own taste.

-Swabian Maultaschen allegedly come from the Maulbronn Monastery.
-According to popular legend, their name refers to the monastery.
-Filled dumplings had been named as "Maul"-Taschen (Maul-bags), a name, which included the name of the monastery.
-Allegedly, the Cistercian monks did not take the fasting bid during Easter season very seriously and hid their meat in the pasta dough.
-This gave the Maultaschen also the nice epithet "Herrgottsbscheißerle" (deceiver of god).
-Whether God was deceived by the hidden meat is not known.
+Schwäbische Maultaschen allegedly come from the Maulbronn Monastery, Popularly, their name goes back to the monastery.
+Filled dumplings, which contained the name of the monastery, are said to have been called "mouth" pockets.
+The Cistercian monks allegedly did not take the fasting rule in the Easter season very precisely and hid their meat in the pasta dough.
+That earned the Maultaschen the nice nickname "Herrgottsbscheißerle".
+It is not known whether the Lord was fooled by the hidden meat.
 One thing is certain monasteries have always been a place of culinary delights.

 Another version about the origin of the Swabian Maultaschen attributes it to the Waldensians.
 These religious refugees from Italy settled in the vicinity of the monastery.
 They also brought other culinary innovations.
 So it is said, that they were the ones, who brought the potato to southern Germany.
 It would not be surprising, if they had also introduced the Swabian Maultaschen.
 They came from the land of pasta recipes, after all.